trinker/textclean/README.md

 subbing out and then return the stashed characters.
 An example of this is when a researcher wants to remove punctuation but not emoticons.
-The `subholder` function provides tooling to stash the emoticons, allow a punctuation, and then return the emoticons.
+The `subholder` function provides tooling to stash the emoticons, allow a punctuation stripping, and then return the emoticons.
 First I'll create some fake text data with emoticons, then stash the emoticons (using a unique text key to hold their place), then I'll strip out the punctuation, and last put the stashed emoticons back.

     (fake_dat <- paste(key_emoticons[1:11, 1, with=FALSE][[1]], DATA$state))